What Welding Respirator Do You Need for Home Welding?

 They offer far better protection and comfort than elastomeric respirators and are great to have if you weld metals such as stainless steel.

 But PAPR respirators are very expensive to buy and maintain for home welding.
-Most of them cost with the welding helmet around 800$-1500$ and come with expensive filters and replaceable parts.
+Most of them cost, with their welding helmet, around $800-$1500.
+They also have expensive filters and replaceable parts.

 Helpful tips when using a welding respirator at home